OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 #####  3.2 Generate PLINK `.bed` file

 Let's first clarify that the PLINK `.bed` file is not the [UCSC/ENSEMBL `.bed`](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-Because these two format have the same extension some times there is confusion.
+Because these two formats have the same extension and sometimes there is confusion.

 To generate a PLINK `.bed` file we use the PLINK option [`--make-bed`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed)